Energy-Consumption Advantage of Quantum Computation: Exponential quantum advantage in energy consumption

 Note that a random guess of $b$ would only achieve the average success probability of $1/2$, but Problem~\ref{problem:SimonsProblem} requires a strictly better average success probability $2/3=1/2+\Delta$ for $\Delta=1/6$.

 We here provide a necessary condition on $M$ for achieving the average success probability $2/3$ in Simon's problem as required in Problem~\ref{problem:SimonsProblem}.
-In Refs.~\cite{Simon1994, Simon1997}, it has been shown that, in order to have the average success probability $1/2+2^{-N/2}$, it is necessary to make $M$ queries with at least $M\geq2^{N/4}$.
-In Refs.~\cite{lecture_note_cleve,Wolf2019}, it has also been shown that larger lower bounds $M=\Omega(2^{N/2})$ are necessary for achieving the average success probability $1/2+\Omega(1)$, but the constant factors of the lower bounds were not explicitly presented.
-Refining these analyses, we here show that, for any problem size $N$ and required average success probability $1/2+\Delta$, we have a lower bound of the query complexity of Simon's problem with an explicit constant factor given by

-where $\Delta\in(0,1/2)$ is an arbitrary constant in this parameter region and is suitably tunable for our analysis.
+In Refs.~\cite{Simon1994, Simon1997}, it has been shown that, in order to have the average success probability $1/2+2^{-N/2}$, it is necessary to make $M$ queries with at least $M\geq2^{N/4}$; later in Refs.~\cite{lecture_note_cleve,Wolf2019}, this lower bound has been improved by proving that a larger lower bound $M=\Omega(2^{N/2})$ should be necessary for achieving the average success probability $1/2+\Omega(1)$, but the constant factors of the lower bounds were not explicitly presented.
+Refining these analyses, we here show that, for any problem size $N$ and required average success probability $1/2+\Delta$, we have a lower bound of the query complexity of Simon's problem with an explicit constant factor given by $\left\lceil\sqrt{\frac{2\Delta}{1+\Delta}}\times2^{N/2}\right\rceil$, where $\Delta\in(0,1/2)$ is an arbitrary constant in this parameter region and is suitably tunable for our analysis.
 In particular, we prove the following proposition, where the proof is given in Appendix~\ref{appendix:proofs_classical_bound}.

 \begin{restatable}[Refined analysis of lower bound of query complexity of Simon's problem for classical algorithms]{proposition}{SimonBound} For any parameter $\Delta\in(0,1/2)$, if we have

 the average success probability of any probabilistic classical algorithm with at most $M$ queries for Simon's problem in Problem~\ref{problem:SimonsProblem} is upper bounded by